 A typical organization needs to address four critical capabilities (automation, visibility, security and governance) for their Kubernetes clusters.
 The platform addresses these requirements for Red Hat Openshift clusters.

-- You have access to an Org with Org Admin privileges.
+- You have access to an Org with Org Admin or Infra Admin privileges.

 - You have already installed and deployed a Red Hat Openshift cluster in a supported environment and configured and have kubectl access to the cluster